|Flies of North America - Order Diptera|

 Crane Flies - Infraorder Tipulomorpha

 From Latin tipula "water spider."
-If you've ever seen one, you'll know why the people of Scandinavia and Great Britain call them daddy long legs.
 The common name refers to the long-legged wading birds.
 They are most often found in moist woodlands and around water, where their larvae often spend their developmental stage.

 Adults have a relatively short lifespan of 10-15 days, although the entire brood may last a month or more.
 The larvae are found in a wide variety of habitats, varying from strictly aquatic to terrestrial .